Outdoor Learning and Forest School

-Forest School is an inspirational process, that offers all learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.
+We also have a dedicated Forest School area.
+Forest School is an inspirational process, that offers learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.

 Forest School is a specialised learning approach that sits within and compliments the wider context of outdoor and woodland education.

 At Forest School all participants are viewed as: